GEMS Education: United States

-In 2014, GEMS World Academy-Chicago instituted the citywide $50,000 GEMS Education Chicago Teacher Award.
-The inaugural winner, in June 2014, was Matthew Cunningham, a teacher at Frederic Chopin Elementary School in Ukrainian Village in Chicago's West Side.

-In 2013, GEMS Education sought to find a location to build a school on the Upper East Side of New York City; proceedings were eventually abandoned amidst litigation relating to property contracts.
+In 2013, the company sought a location to build a school on the Upper East Side of New York City; proceedings were eventually abandoned amidst litigation relating to property contracts.

-In the early 2010s, GEMS' consultancy arm, GEMS Education Solutions, partnered in managing some U.S. schools.
+In the early 2010s, the firm's consultancy arm, GEMS Education Solutions, partnered in managing some U.S. schools.
 In 2009 Manny Rivera, at the time CEO of GEMS Education Solutions and GEMS Americas, formed Global Partnership Schools with former New York City Schools Chancellor Rudy Crew.
 Global Partnership Schools, in partnership with GEMS Education Solutions, and financed by newly available three-year federal School Improvement Grants (SIG), managed some previously failing schools in the U.S. beginning in 2010.
-Results, as with many SIG recipients from 2010 to 2012, were mixed; in August 2012 the company declined to renew its contract with one school district.
-The combined partnership company also sponsored two new charter schools in Ohio called Believe to Achieve Academies beginning in the fall of 2012; they closed in the spring of 2014 due to inability to meet enrollment goals.
+Results, as with many SIG recipients from 2010 to 2012, were mixed; in August 2012, the company declined to renew its contract with one school district.
+The combined partnership company also sponsored two new charter schools in Ohio called Believe to Achieve Academies beginning in the fall of 2012; they closed in late June 2014 due to inability to meet enrollment goals.

-Gems World Academy was looking to sell its campus in Chicago's East Loop area for $150 million in a sale-leaseback transaction, The Real Deal reported July 9, 2020.

-GEMS in sub-Saharan Africa
+Sub-Saharan Africa

-GEMS opened its first school in sub-Saharan Africa in Kenya – GEMS Cambridge International School in Nairobi – in September 2012.

-When Cambridge set up operations in Kenya, it signed a deal with a local firm to construct Gems Cambridge International School located on Magadi Road in Karen, Nairobi County, at the cost of Ksh3 billion.
-The school's capacity is 2,000 students, including boarders, from kindergarten through year 13.
-It offers the British curriculum, and IGCSE exams as well as British-style A-levels for graduates.
-In 2014, a 6-lane, 400-metre tartan track was completed on the school grounds, to aid young athletes; it also allows Kenya's elite athletes to train in their speed work.
-The school's additional sports facilities include hockey fields and basketball and tennis courts.
+The company opened its first school in sub-Saharan Africa in Kenya – GEMS Cambridge International School in Nairobi – in September 2012.
+The school's capacity was 2,000 students, including boarders, from kindergarten through year 13.
+It offered the British curriculum, and IGCSE exams and A-levels.